sanger-tol/treeval/docs/output.md

 ## synteny

-This worflows searches along predetermined path for syntenic genome files based on clade and then aligns with [MINIMAP2_ALIGN](https://nf-co.re/modules/minimap2_align) each to the reference genome, emitting an aligned .paf file for each.
+This subworkflow searches along a predetermined path for syntenic genome files based on clade and then aligns with [MINIMAP2_ALIGN](https://nf-co.re/modules/minimap2_align) to the reference genome, emitting an aligned .paf file for each.

 <details markdown="1">
 <summary>Output files</summary>